Protospi/db-capstone-project/README.md

    - Tableau is used for extracting and displaying meaningful information.
    - Visit [https://www.tableau.com/](https://www.tableau.com/) for more information.

-## Scenario

-Little Lemon needs to build a robust relational database system in MySQL in which they can store large amounts of data.
-They then need to easily manage and find this data as required.
-This database system should maintain information about the following aspects of the business:

-- Bookings.
-- Orders.
-- Order delivery status.
-- Menu.
-- Customer details.
-- Staff information.

 ## Project Steps

 Follow these steps to complete the Little Lemon Restaurant Database Schema and Entity Relationship Modeling project:

-1. **Repository Setup**:
-   - Set up a repository or local directory to house your code.
+1. Set up a Git repository to manage the project code and track changes.
-   - Initialize Git in the project directory using the `git init` command.

-2. **Record Changes**:
-   - Use Git to track and record all modifications made to the project.
-   - Add changes to the staging area using `git add <file>` or `git add .` (for all files).
-   - Commit changes with a descriptive message using `git commit -m "Commit message"`.

-3. **Collaboration**:
-   - Share the Git repository with others involved in the project.
-   - Allow others to view, review, and contribute to the code by providing appropriate access permissions.

-4. **Design the Database Schema**:
-   - Create a normalized ER diagram adhering to 1NF, 2NF, and 3NF.
-   - Identify entities, attributes, primary keys, and foreign keys.
-   - Define data types and constraints.

-5. **Implement the Data Model**:
-   - Use MySQL Workbench's forward engineer method to implement the Little Lemon data model in the MySQL server.
-   - Name the database as "LittleLemonDB".
-   - Export the LittleLemonDB as a single contained SQL file and save it in the "db-capstone-project" folder.

-6. **Show Databases in MySQL Server**:
-   - Write SQL code inside MySQL Workbench SQL editor to show all databases in the MySQL server.
-   - Check if the Little Lemon database ("LittleLemonDB") is included in the list.

-7. **Develop a Python Application**:
+2. Design the database schema for the Little Lemon restaurant, considering tables, relationships, and attributes.
+3. Create the necessary SQL statements to create the database and tables in MySQL.
+4. Implement the database schema by executing the SQL statements in MySQL.
-   - Develop a Python application that communicates with the MySQL database.
+5. Develop a Python application to communicate with the MySQL database.
-   - Write code to handle user input and update the database based on bookings and guest visits.
+6. Write code to handle user input and update the database based on bookings and guest visits.
-   - Test the Python application to ensure it correctly interacts with the database.
+7. Test the Python application to ensure it correctly interacts with the database.

-8. **Explore Data using Tableau**:
-   - Extract meaningful information from the database using Tableau.
+8. Explore the data using Tableau to extract meaningful information and generate visualizations.
-   - Generate visualizations and analyze the data for patterns or trends relevant to the restaurant's operations.
+9. Analyze the data in Tableau and identify patterns or trends relevant to the restaurant's operations.

-9. **Documentation and Collaboration**:
-   - Document the project, including the schema, SQL statements, Python code, and Tableau visualizations.
+10. Document the project, including the schema, SQL statements, Python code, and Tableau visualizations.
-   - Update the Git repository with all project files and changes made during the development process.
+11. Update the Git repository with all project files and changes made during the development process.
-   - Collaborate with others by sharing the Git repository and allowing them to review and contribute to the code.
+12. Collaborate with others by sharing the Git repository and allowing them to review and contribute to the code.

-Sure!
-Here is the revised Readme.md text that explains the relationships between the tables and how they conform to the third normal form (3NF):

 ## Entity-Relationship Diagram (ERD) Analysis